AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module7/ex3.md

-## Exercise 7.3 - Queries, queries, queries...  and churn analysis
+# Exercise 7.3 - Queries, queries, queries...  and churn analysis

-### Objective
+## Objective

-- Write queries for data analyses
+* Write queries for data analyses
-- Write SQL queries combining online, callcenter and loyalty data avialable in Adobe Experience Platform
+* Write SQL queries combining online, callcenter and loyalty data available in Adobe Experience Platform
-- Learn about Adobe Defined Functions
+* Learn about Adobe Defined Functions

-### Context
+## Context

-In this exercises you will write queries to analyse product views, product funnels, churn etc.
+In this exercises you will write queries to analyze product views, product funnels, churn etc.

 All queries listed in this chapter will be executed in your **PSQL command-line interface**.
 You should copy (CTRL-c) the statement blocks indicated with **SQL** and paste (CTRL-v)them in the **PSQL command-line interface**.
 The **Query Result** blocks show the pasted SQL statement and the associated query result.

-### Exercise 7.3.1
+## Exercise 7.3.1

 Write basic queries for data analysis

-#### Timestamp
+### Timestamp

 Data captured in Adobe Experience Platform is time stamped.
 The ``timestamp`` attribute allows you to analyze data over time.